User Defined Types «Prev Next»

 1. An object diagram is deliberately similar to a class diagram.
 It is divided into two compartments.
 The top compartment holds the name of the object, followed by a colon and the name of the class.
 Both the name of object and the name of the class are underlined.

-2. The next compartment holds the names of object's attributes and their values, here 0.0 and 0.0.
-The type is omitted though it is often implicit in the values.
+2. The bottom compartment holds the names of the object's attributes and their values, here 0.0 and 0.0.
+The type is omitted, though it is often implicit in the values.
+Using the equal sign makes it clear you are showing the value.

 Occasionally, you will see diagrams for anonymous objects.
 These are objects for which no name is obvious or needed.